chef/chef-web-docs/chef_master/source/policyfile.rst

    Show help for the command.

 ``-v``, ``--version``
-   The version of the Chef Infra Client.
+   The Chef Infra Client version.

 .. end_tag